-You have spent time setting up your website, generating ideas, and creating great content.
-What is next?
+You set up your website, generated ideas, and created great content.
+What comes next?

-It is time to grow and expand your user base and make sure all that hard work is being recognized!
+This is the time to grow and expand your user base and make sure all that hard work is being recognized!

 Here are some ways publishers have used Quantcast Measure data to increase their reach: